Key changes

 • Must have a governing body (committee).

-• There must be at least 3 people on the committee, and each person on the committee is an officer of the society.
+• Each person on the committee is an officer of the society.

 Concept of an officer